 ENAV is exposed to credit risk, which is the risk that one or more commercial counterparties may become unable to honour all or part of their payment obligations.
 This risk mainly appears in respect of current trade receivables relating to operating activities, and particularly in connection with receivables deriving from operations on the non-regulated market and with en-route services and terminal services, which represent the biggest exposure in the financial statements.
 These amounts mainly refer to receivables accrued in respect of Eurocontrol.
 In this context, the measurement of the credit risk in respect of Eurocontrol is directly correlated with the risk associated with the airline industry.
 More specifically, Eurocontrol does not assume any credit risk with regard to the possible insolvency of carriers and it only settles its liabilities with ENAV after it has collected the respective sums from the carriers.
-Eurocontrol will, however, take direct action to recover en-route receivables.
+Eurocontrol will, however, take direct action to recover en-route receivables, initiating legal proceedings where necessary, and work in collaboration with the ENAV for terminal receivables.

 A provision for doubtful accounts (expected credit loss allowance) is recorded in the financial statements against the risk of default by the Company's debtors in accordance with IFRS 9.
 It was specifically updated during the year, based on the deterioration of the credit standing of a basket of companies representing the air transport sector.